TicT4x/Thin-Walled-Stiffend-Beam-Calulator-Visualizer/README.md

 Known Errors:
 - Center of Shear of open profiles sometimes faulty
 - shear flow of L and Z profile weird
+- distribution of beams with low beam count sometimes wonky

 Todo:
 - other non rectengular or circular shapes (shape designer)